 Planning Your Visit

-Members will be able to reserve time slots to visit the pool and reservations may be made up to 48 hours in advance.
+Members will be able to reserve time slots to visit the pool and reservations may be made starting 48 hours in advance from the time slot.
 For instructions on reserving your time slot, reservation etiquette and the link to sign-up, click here.

 When you arrive at the pool, please give your name and show your Sign-Up Genius reservation confirmation to the check-in desk.
 Use the hand sanitizer available and grab 1 wipe for your chairs, table, and umbrella handle.
 Choose a spot to social distance your household and adjust chairs as necessary.
 Wipe down your chair / table / umbrella handle and allow to air dry.
 Members are welcome to bring chair covers or their own camp style chairs from home if they would like.
 If you bring a cover, we ask that you still wipe down your chair.